Perfectly Secure Message Transmission against Rational Adversaries

 \section{Secure Message Transmission}

-We assume that a sender $\calS$ and a receiver $\calR$ are connected by $n$ channels.
+We assume that there are $n$ channels between a sender $\calS$ and a receiver $\calR$.
 SMT protocols proceed in \emph{rounds}.
 In each round, either $\calS$ or $\calR$ can send messages over the channels.
 The messages are delivered before the next round starts.
-The adversary $\calA$ can corrupt at most $t$ channels out of the $n$ channels.
-Such an adversary is referred to as \emph{$t$-adversary}.
+The adversary $\calA$ can corrupt at most $t$ channels out of the $n$ channels; such an adversary is referred to as \emph{$t$-adversary}.
 On the corrupted channels, $\calA$ can eavesdrop, block communication, or place any messages on them.
 We assume that $\calA$ is \emph{rushing}.
-Namely, in each round, $\calA$ can decide the actions on the corrupted channels after observing what is sent on the corrupted channels.
+Namely, $\calA$ can decide the actions on the corrupted channels after observing the information sent on the corrupted channels.
 We consider computationally \emph{unbounded} $\calA$.

 Let $\calM$ be the message space.
-In SMT, the sender tries to send a message in $\calM$ to the receiver, and the receiver outputs the received message after the protocol execution.
+In SMT, $\calS$ tries to transmit a message in $\calM$ to $\calR$, and $\calR$ outputs the received message after the protocol execution.
 For an SMT protocol $\Pi$, let $M_S$ denote the random variable of the message sent by $\calS$ and $M_R$ the message output by $\calR$.
 An execution of $\Pi$ can be completely characterized by the random coins of all the parties, namely, $\calS$, $\calR$, and $\calA$, and the message $M_S$.
-Let $V_A(m, r_A)$ denote the \emph{view} of $\calA$ when the protocol is executed with $M_S = m$ and the random coins $r_A$ of $\calA$.
-Specifically, $V_A(m, r_A)$ consists of the messages sent over the corrupted channels when the protocol is run with $M_S = m$ and $\calA$'s random coins $r_A$.
+Let $V_A(m, r_A)$ be the \emph{view} of $\calA$ when $M_S = m$, and $\calA$ uses $r_A$ as the random coins.
+Precisely, $V_A(m, r_A)$ consists of the messages sent over the corrupted channels when the protocol is run with $M_S = m$, and $r_A$, the random coins of $\calA$.

 We formally define the security requirements of SMT protocols. \begin{definition} A protocol between $\calS$ and $\calR$ is \emph{$(\varepsilon, \delta)$-Secure Message Transmission (SMT) against $t$-adversary} if the following three conditions are satisfied against any $t$-adversary $\calA$: \begin{itemize} \item \emph{Correctness}: For any $m \in \calM$, if $M_S = m$ and $\calA$ does not change messages sent over the corrupted channels, then $\Pr[ M_R = m ] = 1$. \item \emph{Privacy}: For any $m_0, m_1 \in \calM$ and $r_A \in \bin^*$, it holds that